 Tired of students mindlessly copying slide decks or trying to write down every word you say?
 In this session, you will learn strategies to engage students in learning key concepts and information without relying on teacher talk.
 This will include questioning strategies, student discourse structures and methods of student-centered learning.
 Examples will have a social studies focus, but all content areas are welcome!

-This session is intended for Middle and High School Social Studies teachers.
+This session is intended for Middle and High School Social Studies teachers, but all contents are welcome!

 Students often struggle to make the jump from summarizing and paraphrasing documents to thinking deeply about the connections between sources in Social Studies.
 This session will offer practical, engaging strategies to bridge the divide between rephrasing and real analysis while encouraging student discourse about primary and secondary sources.
 No prerequisites required.